cggh/panoptes/documentation/importsettings.rst

   It should contain two tags: "Id" representing a unique identifier for the group, and "Name" representing a display name.
   Property groups can be used to combine sets of related properties into sections in the app.

+AutoScanProperties
+  *Boolean.* If set, Panoptes will try to automatically obtain property definitions from the TAB-delimited source data file.

 .. _Properties:
 Properties